jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Overall we found that core genera and species did exist across all host genera in this study.
 These taxa span all layers of the known biofilm structure in modern human calculus, suggesting a highly conserved structural core across deep time.
 See main publication for further discussion.

-<a id="r102-core-microbiome-maltextract"></a>
 ### R10.2 Core Microbiome MaltExtract

 To further verify the authenticity of the ancient nature of the core microbiome